Boardman police seek information on Dairy Queen robbery

 BOARDMAN

-Police are investigating a robbery that took place at Dairy Queen on Market Street Sunday around 7 p.m.
+Police are investigating a robbery that took place at Dairy Queen on Market Street about 7 p.m.
+Sunday.

 Police described the suspect as a white male in his 30s with a goatee wearing an Ohio State Buckeyes jacket and a red stocking cap.
-Police said the suspect showed a knife while ordering, pulled out a note and grabbed $54 from the cash register.
+Police said the suspect pulled out a note and showed a knife while ordering.

 Boardman Police Department is asking anyone with information on the suspect to contact the department at 330-726-4150.